Tupsu-jy/page-monitor/README.md

 login to outlier. the script does not know how login

-run the run.sh or if you are on windows figure out compareble script
+run the run.sh or if you are on windows try running run.sh.
+It is untested though